playgen/sports-team-manager/ReadMe.md

 ## Other Key Details
 - All of the default assets used by the FAtiMA-Toolkit can be found in the NPC Templates folder in stm-logic\PlayGen.RAGE.SportsTeamManager\PlayGen.RAGE.SportsTeamManager.Simulation
 - The tutorial is managed by the tutorial.json file in stm-unity\Assets\Resources\Tutorial.
 To recreate the tutorial, use the option available on the Canvas\Team Management\Tutorial\Tutorial Collection object.

+### Setting up your game with SUGAR
+For information on Setting up Space Modules Inc. using SUGAR, see [SUGAR Quick Start Guide](http://api.sugarengine.org/v1/unity-client/tutorials/quick-start.html). *make sure that Assets\StreamingAssets\SUGAR.config.json exists and the BaseUri value matches the Base Address in the SUGAR Prefab.*

+### Running SUGAR Locally
+Using Space Modules inc. with a local version of SUGAR is as simple as changing the Base Address in the SUGAR Prefab, and the BaseUri value in *Assets\StreamingAssets\SUGAR.config.json*